 However, if you didn’t suffer any hair loss at all before your cancer treatment, then your hair will most probably grow back on its own without the need for any extra help.

-But, if you did suffer hair loss before your chemo treatment, and are concerned about just how much hair will regrow, you can learn more about my techniques by reading this FAQ page.
+If you did suffer hair loss before chemo treatment, and are concerned about just how much hair will regrow, you can learn more about my techniques by reading the FAQ page.